 Richard Dreyfuss was originally cast in the role of Joe Gideon but left the production during the rehearsal stage, citing a lack of confidence in the production.
-He later admitted that he made a mistake in passing up the chance to work with Bob Fosse'.
+He later admitted that he made a mistake in passing up the chance to work with Bob Fosse.

-The studio did not originally want Roy Scheider for the role of Joe Gideon.
+Columbia Pictures did not originally want Roy Scheider for the role of Joe Gideon.
 They wanted Warren Beatty or a more critically acclaimed actor for the role.
 Bob Fosse stuck to his choice and fought for Scheider, eventually securing him in the lead.

 One of the first lines, "To be on the wire is life; the rest is waiting", is spoken voice-over as we see a man falling from a high wire into a net (and the speaker then admits he did not make it up).
 The quote is generally attributed to Karl Wallenda, who had died the year before the film came out, when he fell from a high wire without a net.